The process of scheduling classes begins six to eight months before the beginning of the quarter concerned.

 For Standard meeting times; see General Scheduling Codes and Guidelines.

 The primary portion of a course (generally lecture) is scheduled before the secondary part of a course (generally discussion or laboratory) is assigned space.
 A computerized room assignment program is utilized for course placement in general assignment classrooms.
-The program takes into account instructional needs and location preferences as it randomly assigns space for the majority of courses and optimally matches projected class enrollment with classroom capacity.
+The program takes into account instructional needs and location preferences as it assigns space for the majority of courses and optimally matches projected class enrollment with classroom capacity.

 Summer Sessions Scheduling